What to Expect After an Abnormal Ultrasound | Next Steps with Dr. Celina Nadelman

 What-to-Expect-After-an-Abnormal-Ultrasound-Next-Steps-and-Procedures

 Often, an abnormal ultrasound will lead to further testing to confirm a diagnosis.
-Sometimes, a repeat ultrasound is all that is needed.
+Sometimes, a repeat ultrasound scan is all that is needed.
 This can ensure that the initial findings are accurate and assess any changes over time.
-Blood work might be ordered to look for markers of disease, infection, or other conditions that might explain the ultrasound findings.
+Blood tests might be ordered to look for markers of disease, infection, or other conditions that might explain the abnormal imaging results.
 Depending on the area of concern, you might need a more detailed imaging test, such as an MRI or CT scan, which can provide more information than a standard ultrasound.
-If a lump or abnormality is found, a biopsy might be necessary to determine if it is benign or malignant.
+If a lump or abnormality is found, a biopsy such as a fine needle aspiration biopsy or needle biopsy might be necessary to determine if it is benign or malignant.

 When you receive an abnormal ultrasound result, it is crucial to have a detailed understanding of what this might entail.
 Here is an expanded look into the types of results you might encounter, how they are described, and what they could indicate.